South African Snowballs Recipe

 Once the snowballs have cooled use jam to stick the two pieces together.

-The original Durban snowballs have a cream filled center (according to my sister -the self proclaimed snowball connoisseur).
+The original Durban snowballs have a cream-filled centre (according to my sister -the self-proclaimed snowball connoisseur).

 If you prefer the authentic Durban snowballs then you could use icing sugar instead of jam or as I have done, a combination of both.
 To make the icing filling simply mix 1 tablespoon butter with 3/4 cup icing sugar.
 Add a drop of lemon juice to the butter then beat until fluffy.
 Add icing sugar then mix until you have a smooth paste.
 Apply to snowball then add a dollop of strawberry or raspberry jam and sandwich together.